 - The consumer’s conduct.
 If the consumer played any major part in delaying or interrupting settlement negotiations, especially by misrepresenting details to their claim, this will be taken into account by the court.

 Over 20 Years of Insurance Bad Faith Claim Experience in New York City

 If you are ever denied a claim by an insurance company, whether it is health insurance, life insurance, home, auto, boat, or any insurance policy coverage, it is crucial for you to act quickly to see if they are acting in bad faith.
 You may be able to obtain compensation for damages caused by the insurance company’s refusal to cover treatment.

-Over the years, we have helped New Yorkers gather evidence to present insurance bad faith claims in court.
-With our assistance, clients are better able to obtain the maximum compensation they are entitled to for dealing with insurance companies’ neglect.
+Over the years, we have helped clients across New York City and the surrounding areas gather evidence to present insurance bad faith claims in court.
+With the assistance of our insurance claim lawyers, our clients are better able to obtain the maximum compensation they are entitled to for dealing with insurance companies’ neglect.

-If you or a loved one is in need of legal assistance in dealing with insurance bad faith claims, contact our team today at (212) 354-6800 for a free case evaluation.
-You can also submit a questionnaire online for our firm to evaluate and explore what legal options are available for you.
+If you or a loved one is in need of legal assistance in dealing with insurance bad faith claims, contact our team today at (646) 681-7055.
+We look forward to hearing from you.